 There has been a steady rise in the number of cyber crimes over the past few years, with many types of malicious software and devices becoming readily available to cyber criminals.
 Hackers and cybercriminals are constantly looking for new ways to intrude on network systems, and they have found a means of doing so through the use of online data breaches.
 A data breach can involve anything from a simple data download that was accidentally completed (cyber criminals use “zero hours” downloads to infect systems) to the theft of intellectual property or sensitive corporate information.
 If a large-scale data breach occurs, it can result in severe financial losses for a business or an individual.

-There are a variety of ways to protect your network security.
-Prevention is always better than repair, so it is best to implement some sort of preventative measures.
-One way is to implement end-user education about the value of installing anti-virus, anti-spyware, and anti-malware programs on your desktop, laptop, router, and modem.
+There are a variety of ways to protect your network security such as using tools like SD-WAN (go here to learn more) that tend to use cloud-native private networks and internet connections.
+Prevention is always better than repair, so it is best to implement similar sort of preventative measures.
+You could as well implement end-user education about the value of installing anti-virus, anti-spyware, and anti-malware programs on your desktop, laptop, router, and modem.
 In today’s world, most end-users do not regularly update or install these security tools, and even fewer manage to pay for them.
-It is recommended that businesses that rely on end-user education and security training also provide the same training for employees.
+Also, it is recommended that businesses that rely on end-user education and security training also provide the same training for employees.

 In order to reduce the threat of these malicious attacks and make your network secure, it is important to implement the best practices of Cybersecurity Risk Management.
 Companies must develop and follow set procedures and strategies to identify and reduce all potential threats, but must also work to prevent and fix any vulnerabilities already present.
 This includes the implementation of policies and procedures, training and educating personnel, implementation of best practices and using appropriate technologies to protect networks.